 Having a family member or friend with a drug or alcohol problem is hard.
-You love them but more often than not you are not sure what to do or how best to support them.
-At Help Me Stop, we understand these issues and so we provide advice and support for friends and families.
+You love them, but more often than not you are not sure what to do, or how best to support them.
+At Help Me Stop, we understand these issues.
+We provide advice and support for friends and families.

 The best advice we can give anyone is to call a professional to discuss your situation.
 Help Me Stop offers a free telephone consultation for family members, friends and colleagues who are concerned about someone’s drinking or drug-taking.
-We also have a family programme as part of our face to face and online dayhab treatment that offers family treatment for up to 2 family members or friends while the family member is in treatment with us.
+Contact us here in confidence.

 Family and Friends programme

 There will be an educational element to the family programme.
 The topics will be eclectic but will cover subjects such as:

 1 Nature of Addiction

 2 Genuine Recovery

 What does genuine recovery look like and how to support someone in recovery.